 There are many types of hazards that can make a business, home, or property unsafe.
 If you have been injured on someone else’s property or municipal controlled property because it was not properly maintained, a knowledgeable and experienced personal injury attorney can determine if you have a valid claim.

-Located in Scottsdale and also serving clients in the surrounding communities of Arizona, David Shapiro Law, PLLC, focuses exclusively on personal injury matters.
+Located in Scottsdale and also serving clients in the surrounding communities of Arizona, Shapiro Law Team, focuses exclusively on personal injury matters.
 We are a law firm where our attorneys work hands-on with the clients to listen to the details of the case and are always available to answer questions and provide updates.
 Staunch advocates in the courtroom or at the negotiation table, David Shapiro always work to gain the compensation that our clients deserve.

 A cause of action refers to a reason to bring a claim to damages against another party.
 In a premises liability case, the victim’s reason for bringing a claim is the unsafe property and injuries it caused.
 Most premises liability claims name the property owner as the defendant.
 It is a property owner’s legal duty to maintain a premises that is free from hazards, risks, and defects.
 The failure to maintain a safe property, resulting in injuries to visitors or guests, is negligence.
 A premises liability lawsuit in Arizona seeks to hold the at-fault property owner liable, meaning the defendant will have to pay for the victim’s losses.